mcw-rcc/mcw-rcc.github.io/docs/learning/jupyter.md

 ### Jupyter Notebook Shortcuts

-To Enter to Command Mode in the current cell: Esc While in Command Mode you can use the following keys:
+To enter Command Mode in the current cell, use the Esc key in your keyboard.
+While in Command Mode you can use the following keys:

 | Key | Action |
 | --- | --- |